Read this quarter’s Intermedia here

 This event will start with a keynote address by Kent Bressie, a partner with the law firm HWG LLP and the Legal Adviser to the International Cable Protection Committee, the world’s leading nongovernmental organization dedicated to submarine cable protection and resilience.
 Mr. Bressie has worked in extensively in the submarine cable sector for more than 30 years.
 He will discuss the importance of submarine cables to global connectivity, existing cable protection and resilience efforts, and emerging challenges.
 He also will present some thought-provoking, table-setting questions about the respective roles of operators and governments in addressing these challenges.

-The final session will feature an industry panel moderated by WBK Partner Savannah Schaefer, whose practice focuses on cybersecurity issues.
-Leading submarine cable expert Ian Dillner, Associate General Counsel, Federal Regulatory Affairs, Verizon and Grace Koh, Vice President, Government Relations, Ciena, and Kelly Donohue, Global Head of network Infrastructure Policy, Meta will discuss the increasing importance of the industry to communications networks worldwide, how operators secure their submarine cables against accidents and tampering, and how they interact with regulators globally.
+Next up will be an industry panel moderated by WBK Partner Savannah Schaefer, whose practice focuses on cybersecurity issues.
+Leading submarine cable expert Ian Dillner, Associate General Counsel, Federal Regulatory Affairs, Verizon, Daizo Kosa, General Manager and Chief Corporate Representative, NTT Washington DC Representative Office and Grace Koh, Vice President, Government Relations, Ciena, and Kelly Donohue, Global Head of network Infrastructure Policy, Meta will discuss the increasing importance of the industry to communications networks worldwide, how operators secure their submarine cables against accidents and tampering, and how they interact with regulators globally.

 Registration Fees for delegates